laurentgauthier/p-traffic-signs/README.md

 I used the pandas library to calculate summary statistics of the traffic signs data set:

-* The size of training set is ?
+* The size of training set is 12630
-* The size of the validation set is ?
+* The size of the validation set is 4410
-* The size of test set is ?
+* The size of test set is 34799
 * The shape of a traffic sign image is 32x32x3
 * There are 43 unique classes/labels in the data set

 ### Visualization

-Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...

-![alt text][image1]
+In order to visualize the data set I visualized some random signs in order to get a feel for what the images looked like.
+Every time the code is run it shows different images:

+![Random Traffic signs][image01]

+Also for each of the training, validation and test sets I used histogram to check the breakdown in various classes of traffic signs:

+![Histogram of traffic sign classes from the training dataset][image02]

+![Histogram of traffic sign classes from the validation dataset][image03]

+![Histogram of traffic sign classes from the test dataset][image04]

 ## Design and Test a Model Architecture